chance10113/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) [ ForEach does not return a new array, whereas Map does.
+For each does not need a return statement(supposedly), but map does.
+Map converts data without manipulating the origina, for each just iterates through the array.]
 2. Explain the difference between a callback and a higher order function.
+   [ A higher order function can take a function as an argument, and said argument function is the callback function]
 3. What is closure?
+   [Closure is how a nested function can access its parent functions scope, and global scope, but the parent function can't acccess the nested functions scope.]
 4. Describe the four rules of the 'this' keyword.
+   1. When in the global scope, this refers to the console, or window if in browser.
+DONT!
+   2. When a dot to the left of somethhing (preceding dot) calls a function, this corrospons to the object before the dot.
+   3. When using a constructor function, this corrosponds to the specific object instance created and returned by said function.
+   4. Whenever using JS's call or apply, this is assigined to that.
 5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+   [super() allows the attributes of the parent class to enter the child class] You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions